 12. The Corpse of St. James’s

 Dorothy and Alan visit Buckingham Palace to watch a dear friend, Jonathan Quinn, receive the very prestigious George Cross for bravery from the Queen.
-The ceremony over, they all go for a walk in St. James’s Park just across the street from the Palace, where they discover the body of a young girl with no means of identification.
+After the ceremony, while walking in St. James’s Park, they discover the body of a young girl with no means of identification.
 When Quinn, who was invalided out of the Metropolitan Police in a terrible accident, tells Dorothy next day that he knows who the girl is, and has concealed that fact from the police, things become very complicated.

 13. Murder at the Castle